45kb/hello-google/README.md

 > More design

-Here https://dribbble.com/45kb are other projects i got involved in but i have to say majority of the old projects are offline today.
+Here: https://dribbble.com/45kb are other projects i got involved in Just... i have to say majority of the old projects are offline today.

 I wanted to be clear and short at the end.